ScoredOne/NanoJson/README.md

 The absolute smallest, parse on demand Json.
 ref struct for methods quick access json data and extract what you need.
 Index support not included, intended for direct access for specific variables.
-Foreach support included just like NanoJson, however speed is a bit slower than NanoJson due to parse on demand nature.
+Foreach support included just like NJson, however speed is a bit slower than NJson due to parse on demand nature.

 ### Creating nJson Types
 ```CS